 (Tutor: read the text to the student.
 The question is not presented to the student in the actual test)

 Hello.
 This is Bill Gates.
 I booked a round-trip ticket that is valid for 3 months from Singapore to Munich through your travel agency a month ago.
-I’ve already used one-way ticket from Singapore to Munich on July 14th, and return flight to Singapore is scheduled on October 10th.
+I’ve already used the one-way ticket from Singapore to Munich on July 14th, and the return flight to Singapore is scheduled on October 10th.
 The problem is that I got in a big car accident in Germany and my doctor advised me to stay in the hospital in Munich for another month to fully recover before boarding an aircraft.
 The earliest day she suggested is October 31st, which means the ticket may not be valid by then.
 I need to rebook the return flight on October 31st or later and wanted to check whether this is possible with my ticket.
 Please let me know what my options are as soon as possible.
 You can reach me on my cell phone at (213) 123-4567.

 How did you do?
 Use the following pointers as a guideline to refine your answer.